Ready to up your social media game? Here’s how to use EVERY top social media platform: Instagram, Facebook, Twitter, Pinterest, and TikTok!

 Facebook for Photographers

-Creating a Facebook Page for your professional work can help to generate awareness.
-Invite your Facebook friends to “like” your page, and feature your work regularly.
-Building brand awareness with Facebook can be a useful tool to keep at top of mind for those who are regular users of this social media platform.
+Creating a Page for your professional work can help to generate awareness.
+Invite your friends to “like” your page, and feature your work regularly.
+Building brand awareness can be a useful tool to keep at top of mind for those who are regular users of this social media platform.

 Connecting with Facebook Groups

-Facebook Pages are not the only valuable space for photographers on Facebook.
-Of all the social media platforms, Facebook has the unique capability to build Groups for your business.
+Pages are not the only valuable space for photographers on the website.
+It has the unique capability to create Groups for your business.
 You can start a group for your potential clients to network and build community.

-For example, if you are a family photographer, you can build a Group for clients as part of your social media strategy.
-Create a group for local moms in your area and offer exclusive discounts and sessions to your Facebook Group.
+For example, if you are a family photographer, you can build a Group for customers as part of your social media strategy.
+Start a group for local moms in your area and offer exclusive discounts and sessions to your Group.
 This can create even more opportunity for digital word of mouth marketing for photographers.

 How Often Should Photographers Post on Facebook?